 For thousands of years, monks used to live and preach from the caves.
 Now they’ve been converted into boutique hotels, the finest being the Museum Hotel.
 The walls, the ceiling, the floor…everything is an original cave.

-7. Costa Verde in Quepos, Costa Rica
+6. Hotel Costa Verde Manuel Antonio in Quepos, Costa Rica

 It’s not a plane crash.
 You’re not in the Congo.
 At Costa Verde, there’s a vintage 60’s Boeing that’s been lovingly transformed into a two bedroom suite that hangs over a rainforest bluff.